ChrstphrHll/npc_gen/students/Nicholus Morthil.md

   int: 13
   str: 18
   wis: 10
-track: Exploration
-trait: I like a job well done, especially if I can convince someone else to do it.
-trait1: Heroic
-trait2: Noncompetitive
 year: 2
+guild: Burk
+partyID: 93
 ---
 # Nicholus Morthil
 ---
 ### Description
 - 2nd year Firbolg Paladin in Burk
-- straight strawberry blond hair that's loose around the shoulders, Hazel eyes, and Pale Green skin
+- straight strawberry blond hair that's loose around the shoulders, Blue eyes, and Pale Green skin
 - Is Heroic and Noncompetitive, and has Cooperation as their ideal

 ### Organizations